alexyorke/muto/README.md

 ```

 Muto only downloads the slides that you need, and only in the resolution that you require.
 This saves bandwidth and overall processing speed.
+Support for PowerPoint presentations coming soon!